aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-settings.md

           # Action is triggered after/before specified stage.
           stage: <str; "bgp" | "linkdown" | "mlag" | "ratemon">

           # VRF name.
-VRF can be defined for "bgp" only.
+VRF can be defined for "bgp_peer" only.
           vrf: <str>

           # Trigger condition occurs on maintenance operation of specified interface.